Cognitive rehabilitation exercises are a great way to improve and preserve cognitive function after TBI.

 It’s a great fit for TBI patients that want to improve memory, critical thinking, and speech.

 And there you have it!
-We hope you find these cognitive exercises for TBI recovery useful.
+We hope you find these cognitive rehabilitation exercises for TBI recovery useful.